Using Claims Data

 Analyzing Claims Data

-Claims data is a rich data source and includes information related to diagnoses, procedures and utilization.
+Claims data is a rich source that includes information related to diagnoses, procedures and utilization.
 There are numerous analyses that can be conducted on claims data to derive information and knowledge to drive decision making.
 Claims data can be used for comparing prices of health care services at local, state, regional or national levels.
 Claims data can be used to compare services provided by specific providers or health care organizations based upon specific diagnoses (or combinations of diagnoses).
 It can also be used to evaluate quality of care provided by health care providers.
 According to the Pew Charitable Trusts, “claims data can reveal whether a doctor followed nationally recommended medical protocols for treating patients diagnosed with diabetes.
 How many received quarterly exams?
 Did they receive an eye exam?
 How many were admitted to a hospital?”
 (Vestal, 2014).

 In the video below the CMS DE-SynPUF claims data is used as an example on how claims data can be used for population health analytics.
 The exercise demonstrates how to determine high outpatient utilizers using the outpatient claims data to examine their economic impact.